jbellsey/redux-model-utils/docs/actions.md

 });
 ```

 This looks more like standard Redux.
-We only added only convenience function
+We only added one convenience function
 (`makeActionCreator`), which is something most Redux applications do anyway.

 The action codes can now be shared with other reducers, since they aren't
 private or managed internally by the library.
+Simply move the definition of
+the codes to another module so they can be imported wherever you need them.

 ### Asynchronous actions